 21. Avoid cheap CCTV systems

-Cheap CCTV systems should only be deployed if they are truly all you can afford.
+You should only use Cheap CCTV systems if they are truly all you can afford.

 There are a number of reasons businesses should avoid cheap CCTV: